|

 Must-See French Thrillers: Suspense and Intrigue Guaranteed

 In this second part of our French cinema guide, we’re kicking things off with a selection of thrilling French movies that will keep you on the edge of your seat.
-These five must-see thrillers capture the darker and more suspenseful side of French filmmaking.
+These five thrillers showcase the darker and more suspenseful side of French filmmaking.

 15) Nikita (1990)